StationPlaylist.com

 What is a Schedule?

 A schedule defines which rotations will be used in each of the 24 hours of a day.
 Multiple schedules may be created for different days of the week, or one schedule may be used for all 7 days.
-Multiple schedules provide for different music formats on different days of the week.
+Multiple schedules provide for different music formats or programs on different days of the week.

 Back to the Top